MimicTester1307/arxiv_retriever/README.md

 # Environment Setup
 You can optionally set an environment variable (an OpenAI API key) before using the program.
 This is used to authenticate with OpenAI for the paper summarization feature.
 If you do not want your papers summarized, you will not need to set the environment variable.
-Simply enter 'N' when asked by the CLI.
-Specifying 'y' without a KEY set will lead to an error.
+Specify your choice when asked by the CLI.
+Specifying 'y' without the KEY set will lead to an error.

 ## Optional Environment Variable
 - **Variable Name**: `OPENAI_API_KEY`